dotnet/docs/docs/framework/unmanaged-api/wmi/getmethodqualifierset.md

 [in] The method  name. `wszMethod` must point to a valid `LPCWSTR`.

 `ppQualSet`
 [out] Receives the interface pointer that allows access to the qualifiers of the method. `ppQualSet` cannot be `null`.
-On error, a new object is not returned, and the pointer is set to point to `null`.
+If an error occurs, a new object is not returned, and the pointer is set to point to `null`.

 ## Return value